 - 1. The paper should meet all requirements of mature, college-level writing: clarity, sophistication in thought process, originality of approach, organization, careful transitions, and syntax. - 2.
 "The superior play report, like other works of art or research, is chiefly a transformation of personal experience into verbal form, and should retain a personal and unique style.
-In its simplest terms, the paper is a personal reaction to the production: what you like, relate to, are affected by and the valid reasons why you feel or think as you do.
+In its simplest terms, the paper is a personal reaction to the performances in a production: what you like, relate to, are affected by and the valid reasons why you feel or think as you do.
 Support with specific examples."
 (Yeaton) Assume the reader will disagree with you. - 3.
 Your paper should contain an introduction, body, and conclusion.
-Because it is only 1 1⁄2-2 pages long, you must select, be specific, focused and careful.
+Because it is only 1 1⁄2- 2 pages long, you must select, be specific, focused and careful.
 Let the reader know where you are going, what you have chosen to pursue. - 4.
-Choose one (or two if they fit logically together) aspect of the play or production to deal with.
+Discuss the strengths and weaknesses of 4-6 of the performances.
 Work in depth not in breadth.
-If you choose an aspect of the play to discuss, be certain your paper is not pure literary analysis but reflects your response to the production.
-(The written text of a play is only one-half the experience.)
 In reading papers, it must be obvious that you saw and comprehended the production.
-If you choose to relate the production to your own life, experiences and beliefs, be sure the center of the focus remains the production and not your life.
-If you choose to relate the production to comments made by director, actors, or designers, make sure the center of focus is what you saw in the production and not what you heard in class. - 5.
+If you choose to relate the production to your own life, experiences and beliefs, be sure the center of the focus remains the strength and weaknesses of the performances. - 5.
 Look inside yourself for the unique.
 Be original.
 Think, probe, explore.
 Remember that the paper is your response, your personal in-depth insight into the performance, substantiated by specific illustrations. - 6.
 Be clear.
 Use no general statements.
 Always illustrate your ideas with interesting vivid, carefully chosen examples.
 That does not mean beginning a sentence, "An example of this would be..." - 7.
 Remember that careless wording, structure or pedestrian content can only result in a mediocre paper.
 Think.
 Analyze.
 Dig.
 Choose your vocabulary to say exactly what you mean.
 Use colorful images and language.
 Write richly, passionately or analytically.
 Don't be dull. - 8.
 Remember what you really feel.
-What you think or care about deeply will make an interesting paper.
-Choose any subject that you can probe meaningfully. - 9.
-Type, if possible.
-If not, please double space and write or print with great clarity.
+What you think or care about deeply will make an interesting paper. - 9.
+All papers must be typed.
 Present your paper in the best possible way.
 Play titles are underlined.
 Note spelling of playwright. - 10.
 Write up your paper as carefully as you possibly can.
 Use a dictionary or spell check, if you can't spell.
 Proofread.
-This should be a mature, intelligent, thoughtful literate paper.
+This should be a mature, intelligent, thoughtful and literate paper.